Harold O'Neil: US Army civilian executive

+USC

-In the mid-1980s, O'Neil left government service and assumed a position as Full Professor of Educational Psychology and Technology in the Rossier School of Education at the University of Southern California.
+In the mid-1980s, O'Neil left government service and assumed a position as full professor of educational psychology and technology in the Rossier School of Education at the University of Southern California.
 At USC, he has been active in the development of technology-based student assessment approaches involving public schools through a research relationship with UCLA/CRESST.
 His work has emphasized computer-based assessment of workforce readiness in the area of team skills and collaborative problem-solving skills.
 He designed and managed a major study of motivation on the Third International Mathematics and Science Study (TIMSS), conducted for the National Center for Education Statistics (NCES).
 He also co-authored articles on assessment and equity.

 With his graduate students at USC, O'Neil conducts research on the development of both trait and state measures of effort, anxiety, self-efficacy, and metacognition.
 He directs USC dissertations involving data collection in South Korea, Malaysia and Taiwan.
 His USC activities also involved multimedia strategic planning (e.g., distance learning) and assessment of faculty and organizational productivity, as well as evaluation of games.
 His current interests involve the teaching and assessment of self-regulation skills (including self and peer assessment), use of games for training, and the impact of motivation on testing.

 In the training research area, he continues his interests in high technology with consulting relationships with the Institute for Defense Analyses in the area of evaluation and technology planning.

+Affiliations

-He was a member of the Army Science Board (1994–2001).
+O'Neil was a member of the Army Science Board (1994–2001).
 He was a member of the Defense Science Board Task Force on Training for Future Conflicts.
 He is a Fellow of the American Psychological Association and a Certified Performance Technologist (CPT).